xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 ### Importance for Clippy \label{sec:analysis.header.x-frame-options.importance}
 <!-- Reviewed: 1x slight adjustments -->
-Clickhijacking is used to make a victim interacts with a different website to use the privileges or data that the user has saved on that site.
+Clickhijacking is used to make a victim interact with a different website to use the privileges or data that the user has saved on that site.
 Clippy's lint list provides the same data to everyone and the only user specific data is the selected color theme.
 An attacker has, therefore, nothing to gain with this attack.
 Adding the header would actually reduce flexibility from external users to embed the lint list in their own interface, even if the project at this point does not know of a website doing so.

 However, Clippy's lint list is just one site that's hosted under the domain, it should be investigated if other sites contain sensitive data that would require the header.
 This paper will still look into setting the header as it is required to receive the grade A+ by Mozilla Observatory.